Financial Stewardship

 Unfunded state mandates

-At the Board meeting, the Board discussed several options moving forward, as we’re still left with another $8 million deficit next year, given current state funding.
+At the Board meeting, the Board discussed several options moving forward, as we’re still left with another $8 million deficit next year, given the current state funding.
 Options under consideration include elementary school consolidation and asking voters to approve a local option levy.
 In the fall, we will present a plan to the Board, and if we do move forward with consolidation or a local option levy, we will ensure that the public has opportunities to provide feedback.
 Note: There will be NO changes to schools in the 2024-25 school year.

 While we won’t know the amount provided by the state until next Spring, we believe it’s important to do everything we can to improve the state funding model for public education.